theobori/nix-converter/README.md

 This GitHub repository is a toy project in the form of a CLI tool.
 It allows you to convert a data format, such as JSON, into Nix, and vice versa.

 The project is based on various projects that provide a parser.
 Here are the references.
-- [go-nix](https://github.com/orivej/go-nix) for the Nix language.
+- [go-nix](https://github.com/orivej/go-nix) for parsing the Nix language.
-- [fastjson](https://github.com/valyala/fastjson) for the JSON language.
+- [fastjson](https://github.com/valyala/fastjson) for parsing the JSON language.
-- [yaml.v3](https://gopkg.in/yaml.v3) for the YAML language.
+- [yaml.v3](https://gopkg.in/yaml.v3) for parsing the YAML language.
-- [go-toml](https://github.com/pelletier/go-toml) for the TOML language.
+- [pelletier/go-toml](https://github.com/pelletier/go-toml) for parsing the TOML language.
+- [BurntSushi/toml](https://github.com/BurntSushi/toml) providing a TOML marshaller.

 AST traversal for the Nix language remains static; Nix expressions are not evaluated.